 Events also carry a great importance in advocate recognition, because customer advocates also have something to gain off of them.
 If these events are planned correctly, they offer advocates a chance to be noticed, listened to.
 These type of events are great opportunities for a brand to grow its customer and advocate list.
 So, prepare thoroughly and keep in mind a post-event schedule for your prospects when they can network with advocates, and don’t forget a reward program.

-Key takeaways about why customer advocates agree to speak at brand events:
+Key takeaways: why customer advocates agree to speak at brand events

 - Brand events serve as steppingstones in helping marketers and sales reps shorten sales cycles and allow prospects to have a front row seat to an advocate’s opinion.